Complete and bi-continuous invariant of protein backbones under rigid motion: Appendix: updates on PDB duplicates

-This appendix includes the confirmations of several found duplicates by their authors and discusses thousands of duplicate chains in the PDB.
-After finding the first duplicates in Fig.~\ref{fig:near-duplicates}~(left), we contacted the authors of the underlying publications.
-Since these structures were quite old (up to 30 years), many of their authors could not be found online but we e-mailed everyone whose contact details were accessible.
-Only two authors replied with details.
-The common author Kay Diederichs of the PDB entries 1a0t and 1oh2 has confirmed the duplication error, see the screenshot in Fig.~\ref{fig:1a0t-vs-1oh2}.
+This appendix discusses several duplicates that were found by the new invariants and later confirmed by their authors, and subsequent updates in the PDB.
+After finding the first duplicates in Table~\ref{tab:duplicates}, we emailed the authors of the underlying publications whose contact details were still possible to find.
+The common author of the PDB entries 1a0t and 1oh2, Kay Diederichs, confirmed the error in December 2022 (see Fig.~\ref{fig:1a0t-vs-1oh2}).

-Prof John Helliwell studied our long list of duplicates from the supplementary materials including those with the same primary sequences of amino acids.
-After finding his own pair of duplicates, he e-mailed us to confirm this error, see Fig.~\ref{fig:3unr-vs-4yta}.
-Though we received only two personal confirmations, after sending the e-mails with duplicates in December 2022, we noticed that five PDB entries in the initial list of duplicates were updated, see Table~\ref{tab:PDBupdates}.
-The first two updates for 1ruj and 4rhv appeared at the same time in January 2023.
-In February 2023, we talked to the PDB validation team, who confirmed that PDB entries are updated only by authors' request or by their permission.
-After that, three more PDB entries were updated in March and April 2023, see the last three rows in Table~\ref{tab:PDBupdates}.
+John Helliwell studied our duplicates including those with the same sequences of amino acids.
+After finding his pair of duplicates, he e-mailed us to confirm this error on February 15, 2023 (see Fig.~\ref{fig:3unr-vs-4yta}).
+After meeting with the PDB validation team on February 27, 2023, where John was also present, the webpage https://www.rcsb.org/structure/removed/3UNR was updated without any reference to our work reporting the error: ``Entry 3UNR was removed from the distribution of released PDB entries (status Obsolete) on 2023-03-01.
+It has been replaced (superseded) by 4YTA''.

+The PDB validation team confirmed that PDB entries are updated only by authors' request or by their permission.
+After we e-mailed all authors of the first found duplicates in December 2022, five entries from our list were updated in the PDB without acknowledging our work, see Table~\ref{tab:PDBupdates}.

-The older versions of the PDB files are available via ftp://snapshots.rcsb.org/20230102.
-The other duplicates from the lower half of Fig.~\ref{fig:near-duplicates}~(left) have not been publicly reported yet, so their current files show the existing duplication in geometry with unexplained differences in sequences of amino acids.
-If the sequences of two protein chains coincide, their geometries can be expected to be close, though the neighboring chains in different proteins should affect some geometric coordinates at least slightly.
-Because all $x,y,z$ coordinates in the PDB are given with three decimal places relative to $1\angstrom$, a distance of less than $0.01\angstrom$ is considered negligible, especially due to floating point errors.
+The older versions of all PDB files should be available via the web link \\ ftp://snapshots.rcsb.org/20230102.
+Other duplicates in Table~\ref{tab:duplicates} were not previously reported, so their PDB files still show the duplication of geometry with differences in sequences (checked on December 19, 2024).

+Since all $x,y,z$ coordinates in the PDB are given with three decimal places relative to $1\angstrom$, a distance of less than $0.01\angstrom$ is considered negligible.